 Lump sum alimony, as its name suggests, is a one-time payment of alimony in the form of money or property.
 It is not a different form of alimony but is rather a way the court can order the payment of permanent or rehabilitative alimony when special circumstances exist that make periodic payments inappropriate.
 It cannot be modified and generally cannot be terminated, even if the paying ex-spouse dies or if the receiving ex-spouse remarries.
 For instance, if John is required to pay permanent alimony to Jane, but John has a gambling addiction or has expressed a desire to leave the country, the court may find that John is not likely to make periodic payments.
 The court may, therefore, order John to make one lump sum payment of alimony.

-If a person is expecting to receiving alimony, it may sound like receiving one upfront, lump sum payment of alimony is a great idea.
+If a person is expecting to receive alimony, it may sound like receiving one upfront, lump sum payment of alimony is a great idea.
 But remember that alimony received is taxable as income, and alimony paid can be deducted.
 This holds true for lump sum alimony as well.
 So the ex-spouse making the lump sum alimony payment may be able to deduct part or all of the amount paid from his or her taxes.
 But more significantly, the spouse receiving the lump sum alimony payment will have to include the amount received as income and pay taxes on the amount.

 Thus, if parties are not careful, an award of alimony may have severe financial repercussions, especially for the ex-spouse receiving the lump sum alimony.
 Depending on the amount received, the receiving spouse can end up facing a large, if not debilitating, tax obligation.